ozsay/cordova-simulator/README.md

 #### # platform classes

-Based on the platform, the simulator will add `'platform-*'` classes to the body of the device.
+Based on the platform, the simulator will add `'platform-*'` classes to the body of the app html.

 #### # live reload